blaenk/site/input/notes/unreal-engine.markdown

 [Unreal Motion Graphics UI Designer](https://docs.unrealengine.com/latest/INT/Engine/UMG/index.html) (UMG) is a visual UI authoring tool that can be used to create HUDs, menus, or other interfaces.

+# Code Style

+Many classes have a prefix character that denotes their expected usage or lineage.
+Type definitions should have a prefix corresponding to the prefix that would be used on for underlying type.
+These prefixes are actually expected by UnrealHeaderTool.

+* `T`: Template class
+* `U`: Inherits from `UObject`
+* `A`: Inherits from `AActor`
+* `S`: Inherits from `SWidget`
+* `I`: Abstract interface
+* `E`: Enum
+* `b`: Boolean variable
+* `F`: most other classes

+The Unreal Engine source code style is to keep each brace on its own line.